-- · Film Composer
+- Film composer

-- Music Educator
+- Music educator

 - Musician

 Students working toward their transfer degree typically take a variety of courses designed to fulfill the general requirements of most four-year colleges and universities.
 Students intending to transfer to a four-year college for further training in music are encouraged to work closely with their advisor and transfer institution to explore the requirements of the college they wish to attend after Peninsula.
 For example, most institutions require proficiency tests in music theory, performance, piano courses, and may have separate admission criteria, which may be based on grades, prerequisite coursework, test scores, and other considerations.
-Our Sample Schedule is designed to provide you with faculty recommended courses to complete your Associate in Arts Direct Transfer Agreement (AA-DTA) degree with an emphasis in music, but is not a major ready pathway.
+Our sample schedule is designed to provide you with faculty recommended courses to complete your AA-DTA degree with an emphasis in music, but is not a major ready pathway.